 Nevertheless, such approvals for work processes are still paper-based in many organizations, so that in the office—and quite often between offices—a real physical document is making the rounds.
 It could be for expense reporting, employee vacations or many other reasons.
 There just has to be an easier and more reasonable way of doing this, and there is!
 Introducing Folderit document management approval workflow:

-See how you can approve documents electronically in this tutorial of the process:
+See how you can approve (or e-sign!) documents electronically:

 Approving Documents Electronically with Document Approval Workflow and Invoice Approval Workflow